Milan Milićević: Biography

 He died at Belgrade in 1908.
 Milićević was awarded Order of the Cross of Takovo and Order of Saint Sava.

 Work

 Scholar

-Milićević was an indefatigable pedagogue and a prolific writer, so that he left behind him, as the fruit of his labours, a large number of books, novels, and monographs.

 From 1868 to 1876 Milićević edited Škola (School), a tri-monthly scholastic journal.
 He was a voluminous writer on educational subjects, and was the author of various school-textbooks.
 He authored 100 books, including several novels, and published hundreds of studies, papers, monographs, and learned articles.
 Among his pedagological textbooks were: